brunobord/tdaemon/README.md

         image files, etc)
 ### Done

+    [X] Fixing bug: when a file vanished, the program fails.
     [X] I remember I made the first bits of the code after reading an article...
         [X] Find the link and name of the original author [X] add appropriate credits